urban-1/gopipe/docs/proc/addfield.md

 ```

 Although adding a static value to all the events is useful (for example add the
-processing server hostname), it is not have that many applications...
+processing server hostname), it does not have that many applications...
 It is
 beneficial to be able to perform some basic operations/expressions, for example:

 ```